skerkour/bloom-legacy/blog/content/2019-december-update.md

   The C.I.A triad
 </div>

-Cryptography gives you confidentiality and integrity for your data, and paying for Bloom Drive gives you availability.
+Cryptography gives you confidentiality and integrity for your data, and paying for Bloom Drive/Notes/Phaser... gives you availability: cross-devices synchronization, always online servers...

 ### Collaboration

-Finally, humans operate in terms of networks (a.k.a communities, groups) and this is why we have included the *groups* feature, where you will be able to share a drive space with other peoples, notes, tasks and so on.
+Finally, humans operate in terms of networks (a.k.a communities, groups) and this is why we have included the *groups* feature, where you will be able to share a drive space, notes, tasks and so on with other peoples.

 ## Summary

 * **The web application (<a href="https://legacy.bloom.sh" target="_blank" rel="noopener">https://legacy.bloom.sh</a>) is deprecated and all data will be deleted on February 29, 2020**.
 * Native applications are coming in January, featuring end to end encryption and offline support among other improvements
-* **You will need to create a new account on the native applications**
+* **You will need to create a new account on the native application**
 * New Mastodon account: <a href="https://mastodon.social/@42bloom" target="_blank" rel="noopener">@42bloom@mastodon.social</a>
-* Paying offers (more Drive space, more Phaser scans, more Bitflow downloads...) will be soon available
+* Paying offers (more Drive space, more Phaser scans, more Bitflow downloads...) will be available with the native applications
 * Next months will be dedicated to secure revenues and grow the core team

 <br />